 Two estimates of absolute biomass are available from tagging programmes conducted in 1990 and 2002.
-The current assessment used the equivalent biomass estimates included in the previous assessment; i.e., 1990, 9505 t (CV = 0.18) and 2002, 10 442 t (CV = 0.12).
-The biomass estimates were derived to represent all fish in the population 3 years and older, corresponding to fish above 25 cm (FL) in length.
-The two tagging programmes also provided estimates of the population length composition for fish above 25 cm (FL) in length.
+The current assessment used the equivalent biomass estimates included in a previous assessment; i.e., 1990, 9505 t (CV = 0.18) and 2002, 10 442 t (CV = 0.12) (Davies et al 2013).
+The biomass estimates were derived to represent all fish in the population 3 years and older, corresponding to fish above 25 cm fork length (FL).

+The two tagging programmes also provided estimates of the population length composition for fish above 25 cm FL.
 The current assessment used the population proportions-at-length included in the previous assessment (Davies et al 2013).
-These length compositions represented fish aged 3 years and older and, accordingly, were truncated at a lower bound of 25 cm which approximates the lower length range of 3 year old fish.
+These length compositions represented fish aged 3 years and older and, accordingly, were truncated at a lower bound of 25 cm which approximates the lower length range of 3-year old fish.